 A "cohort" is a group of professionals who enter, move through, and graduate from the program in the same group, at the same time.
 Cohorts foster learning communities where students and marriage and family therapist trainees support each other.

-Faculty members in the Department of Educational Psychology have expertise in a wide range of marriage and family therapy theories, research and practice including: strength-based interventions, social-emotional and cognitive behavioral intervention and assessment, postmodern approaches, multi-cultural counseling, group therapy, couples therapy, brief therapy, child therapy, and consultation.
+Faculty members in the Department of Educational Psychology have expertise in a wide range of marriage and family therapy theories, research, and practice.
+These include strength-based interventions, social-emotional and cognitive behavioral intervention and assessment, postmodern approaches, multi-cultural counseling, group therapy, couples therapy, brief therapy, child therapy, and consultation.

 Marriage and Family Therapists trainees are prepared for clinical work with people who are struggling with both normal life problems and more severe pathologies.
 We orient trainees to promote resilience and practice strength-based interventions.
 Coursework training, combined with actual practice in fieldwork and clinical placement sites, prepares Marriage and Family Therapist trainees to work from a relational perspective.

 Marriage and Family Therapist trainees begin working in their placement sites during their second year of training.
-Fieldwork Placement sites are available through out the Bay area.
-Students complete their fieldwork training while completing course-related.
+Fieldwork Placement sites are available throughout the Bay area.

 The Master’s in Counseling offered by the Department of Educational Psychology MFT option is designed to meet the requirements of Section 4980.37, 4980.40 and relevant subdivisions of Chapter 13 regarding Marriage and Family Therapy in Business and Professions Code of the State of California.
 Prospective students are advised to acquire and read the laws governing MFT licensure from the Board of Behavioral Science in Sacramento.

 The Department does not issue licenses.
 Our Counseling Programs is designed to meet the educational requirements for the California State MFT License issued by the Board of Behavioral Sciences.
-This license requires additional experience beyond degrees, as well as written and oral exams administered by the Board of Behavioral Sciences.
+This license requires additional experience beyond degrees, as well as written and oral exams administered by the Board of Behavioral Sciences, including 3,000 hours of supervised experience.

 Candidates successfully completing the program may apply for an MFT Intern License with the California Board of Behavioral Science; additional hours and an exam are required for licensure.
 Please refer to www.bbs.ca.gov for additional information.